 formatDateTime('2020-02-05T10:10:00Z','yyyy-MM-dd') will return 2020-02-05

-Please be aware that the reference material, Microsoft names objects like ‘2019-10-28T10:10:00Z’ as timestamps.
+Please be aware that in the reference material, Microsoft names objects like ‘2019-10-28T10:10:00Z’ as timestamps.
 I prefer calling them “Date” to avoid confusion with the UNIX timestamp, commonly used in APIs, to represent the number of seconds elapsed since Jan 01, 1970 (UTC).

 Microsoft has an excellent reference for what parameters you can include in the format, and I recommend you check it when you’re thinking of formatting a date.
 You have the option to define single format specifiers and custom format patterns.